|Major Groups > Gilled Mushrooms > Pink-Spored > Pleurotoid Mushrooms > Phyllotopsis nidulans|

 by Michael Kuo

-Ecology: Saprobic on the dead wood of hardwoods and conifers--often those fairly recently dead, with bark still adnate; causing a white, stringy rot; growing gregariously or in overlapping clusters; fall (fall and winter in California); widely distributed in North America.
+Ecology: Saprobic on the deadwood of hardwoods and conifers--often those fairly recently dead, with bark still adnate; causing a white, stringy rot; growing gregariously or in overlapping clusters; fall and spring, or over winter in warm climates; widely distributed in North America.
 The illustrated and described collections are from Illinois, Kentucky, Arkansas, Québec, and California.

-Cap: 2-8 cm across; more or less fan-shaped; flattened-convex; dry; prominently hairy; sometimes with a whitish coating at first, but soon bright orange, fading to yellowish orange; the margin inrolled when young, and sometimes bruising brownish when handled.
+Cap: 2-7 cm across at maturity; more or less fan-shaped or semicircular in outline; planoconvex; dry; prominently hairy, at least when young; sometimes with a whitish dusting at first, but soon bright orange, fading to yellowish orange or orangish yellow; the margin inrolled when young, and sometimes bruising brownish when handled.

-Odor and Taste: Taste mild or foul; odor strong and foul (at least when fruiting on hardwoods)--or mild.
+Odor and Taste: Taste mild or foul; odor strong and foul, reminiscent of skunk cabbage--or in some collections not distinctive.

 Further Online Information: